 My time as a trainer started while I was finishing my degree at K-State, training staff and residents at a local retirement home in 2009.
 I then moved home to St. Louis and worked at a “big box gym” for 3 years.
-In 2012, I started my own business taking fitness to you!
+In 2012, I started my own business taking fitness on the go to you!

-I have experience working with hundreds of people of all ages.
 I have a lot of experience training high school athletes, boomers and seniors, and everyone in between.
 Whether your goal is to lose fat, gain lean muscle, become a better athlete, or just move and feel better, I can help you.

 I don’t believe in fad diets.
 I don’t think athletes should train like body builders, or worry about how much grandma can bench press.
 I don’t think it’s realistic to expect radical transformations in a matter of a few weeks like you may see advertised on TV or radio.
 I believe in learning the basics and doing them well, consistently.

 I started Journey Fitness because I was frustrated with the level of professionalism I was surrounded with while working at a “big box gym”.
-I felt that clients there were overcharged and under served by trainers who were mostly inexperienced and forced to sell ancillary products that their clients didn’t need.
+I felt that the clients there were overcharged and under served by trainers who were mostly inexperienced and forced to sell ancillary products and services that their clients didn’t need.
 The big box gym is more focused on how to make more money than how they treat people.
 With Journey Fitness, I set out to do the exact opposite and our high client retention rate is proof of it.

 B.S.
 Kinesiology – Kansas State University